 The Elements of Synergistic Riding

-Intertwined with the concepts of riding is secondly, the theory of riding.
-This comes from the study of the works of the riding masters of the past and without which steady progress will be nearly impossible to achieve.
-Theory without practice is useless but practice without theory is equally useless.
+- Intertwined with the concepts is the theory of riding which comes from the study of the works of the masters of the past and without which steady progress will be nearly impossible to achieve.

 Position of the Rider